Barakkol33/java-8-cheatsheet/README.md

 - hiding / overloading - TBD
 - super - TBD
 - polymorphism - TBD
+  - Static type - the compile-time declared type.
+Dynamic type - the actual type of the object.
+  - When doing `B b = (B)a` either A,B can inherit one another.
 - static/regular inner classes - TBD

 ## Exceptions